coding4humanists/xquery4humanists/index.md

 ## Welcome!

-Welcome to the companion website for _XQuery for Humanists_, written by Clifford B. Anderson and Joseph C. Wicentowski and published by Texas A&M University Press in 2020 (available for purchase from [Amazon](https://www.amazon.com/dp/1623498295) and [Texas A&M University Press](https://www.tamupress.com/book/9781623498290/xquery-for-humanists/); see the latter to request a review or exam copy).
+Welcome to the companion website for _XQuery for Humanists_, written by [Clifford B. Anderson](https://www.cliffordanderson.net/) and [Joseph C. Wicentowski](https://joewiz.org) and published by Texas A&M University Press in 2020.
 This website offers supplementary material for readers of the book and those interested in its contents:

 - An online and downloadable set of [the code](code/) listed in the book.
 - Extensive information about the four [XQuery implementations](implementations/) introduced in the book, including each their built-in facilities for browsing [function documentation](functions/).